pelchers/wawa-v1/ai-docs/cursor-instructions.md

   [Insert a text box for suggestions.]

 ### **How to Submit Feedback**:
-- **Votes**: Each participant can select a star rating to provide their vote on the campaign’s viability or quality.
+- **Votes**: Each participant can select a star rating to provide their vote on the campaign's viability or quality.
 - **Comments**: Participants can add detailed feedback or thoughts on the campaign in the comments section.
 - **Suggestions**: Suggestions allow stakeholders to provide recommendations for improvement.